City Guide for: Luleå, Sweden

 Storforsen Nature Reserve

-Witness the raw power of nature at Storforsen, one of Europe's largest rapids.
-This impressive waterfall is a sight to behold, especially during the spring thaw when the water volume is at its peak.
-The surrounding nature reserve offers scenic hiking trails, opportunities for fishing, and a chance to experience the tranquility of the Swedish wilderness.
+Witness the raw power of Storforsen, one of Europe's largest rapids.
+The nature reserve offers stunning views of the falls, hiking trails through pristine forests, and opportunities for fishing.
+It's a perfect escape into the wilderness and a chance to experience the untamed beauty of Swedish Lapland.

 Travel Time